 Match Your Skills to the Job

-Take the time to make a match and show the hiring manager why you're qualified for a job, and worth interviewing.
+Taking the time to make a match will show the hiring manager why you're qualified for a job, and worth interviewing.
 Employers want to see that you have what it takes to succeed on the job.
 The skills you list on your resume will be used to match your qualifications to the job for which you're applying.

 The better a match you are for the job, the better chance you will have of being chosen for an interview.
 Depending on the job for which you're applying, there are some skills you don't need to include.
 Here's a list of skills you shouldn't put on your resume.